 A.) Local volunteers are educated

-Awareness is raised among communities about MDGs and SDGs.
+Awareness is raised among communities about SDGs.
 The volunteers’ capacity is strengthened through trainings, seminars and workshops.
 In addition to that, volunteers might take part in projects and social networking events.

 B.) Local volunteers go into their community to note any issues